n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 For more details on the different ways to set up n8n, see our [platforms documentation](/choose-n8n/#platforms){:target="_blank" .external}

 /// warning | n8n version
 This course was developed on n8n version 1.15.0.
-In other versions, some of the user interface might look different, but the core functionality should not be impacted.
+In other versions, some of the user interface might look different, but the core functionality shouldn't be impacted.
 ///
 Once you have n8n running, open the Editor UI in a browser window.
 It should look like this: